scoconno/scoconno.github.io/mind/functionalism/otes.md

 ## The Turing Test
 The best argument comes from the Cambridge mathematician, Alan Turing.
 Turing is the parent parent of artificial intelligence and lived a truly remarkable life.
 During World War II, he worked on Government Code and Cypher School in Bletchley Park and  was key to breaking German naval Enigma.
 In 1952, he was prosecuted for homosexuality, chemically castrated, and died in 1954 by suicide.
 In 2013, the British government righted this historic wrong and  gave him a posthumous pardon.

 Turing was interested in the question whether machines can think.
-But he arged that we should rephrase the question as follows:

--   Can machines do what we as thinking beings can do?

--   Can machine cause an interrogator to wrongly identify it to the same  degree that an ordinary man or woman could?

--   Are there *imaginable digital* computers that would do well in the  game?

-> If the interrogator decides wrongly as often when the game is played with the computer as he does when the game is played between a man and a woman, it may be argued that the computer is intelligent.

-### Control Case
+Turing observed that it is difficult to define 'thought' , so it is difficult to answer the question.
+He pointed out, thought, that we can decide whether machines can do what we as thinking beings can do.
+In other words, he pointed out that evidence we have that another person is a thinking being could also be helpful in deciding whether a machine can think.
+What is that evidence?
+According to Turing, it is being able to hold a sufficiently intelligent conversation.
+Thus, he devises his famous Turing Test for artificial intelligence.

+"The idea is that if machines can do as well as humans on certain cognitive, intellectual tasks, then they must be judged no less psychological (“intelligent”) than humans.
+What, then, are these tasks?
+Obviously, they must be those that, intuitively, require intelligence and mentality to perform.
+Turing describes a game, the “imitation game,” to test for the presence of these capacities.”

 -   Decision, convincing, and deception via teletype connection.